-- dim (str or list) dimension to apply metric over. default: 'init' - max_dof (bool) If True, maximize the degrees of freedom by slicing hind and verif to a common time frame at each lead.

-If False (default), then slice to a common time frame prior to computing metric.
-This philosophy follows the thought that each lead should be based on the same set of initializations.

-- add_attrs (bool) write climpred compute args to attrs. default: True - metric_kwargs () additional keywords to be passed to metric (see the arguments required for a given metric in Metrics).
+- dim (str or list) dimension to apply metric over. default: 'init' - alignment (str) which inits or verification times should be aligned? maximize/None: maximize the degrees of freedom by slicing hind and verif to a common time frame at each lead. - same_inits: slice to a common init frame prior to computing metric.
+This philosophy follows the thought that each lead should be based on the same set of initializations. - same_verif: slice to a common/consistent verification time frame prior to computing metric.
+This philosophy follows the thought that each lead should be based on the same set of verification dates. - add_attrs (bool) write climpred compute args to attrs. default: True - metric_kwargs (dict) additional keywords to be passed to metric (see the arguments required for a given metric in Metrics).

-Returns Predictability with main dimension lag without dimension dim climpred.prediction.compute_perfect_model
+Returns Verification metric over lead reduced by dimension(s) dim.

-Return type skill (xarray object)
+Return type result (xarray object)